sidpalas/devops-directive-website/content/posts/hugo-cloud-build.md

 date: 2020-02-21T11:09:35-08:00
 ---

-**TL;DR:** Configuring cloud build to auto-build and deploy this site based on git trigger ended up being a bit trickier than I would have expected.
+**TL;DR:** Configuring Cloud Build to automatically build and deploy this site based on Git triggers ended up being a bit trickier than I would have expected.

 ![logos](/static/images/hugo-cloud-build.png)